streamingfast/substreams/docs/new/tutorials/solana/token-tracker/token-tracker.md

 }
 ```
 1. The `TransactionStatusMeta` object holds an array with the inner instructions of the transaction (an array of `InnerTransactions` objects).
 2. Because the inner instructions are at the transaction level (contained within the `TransactionStatusMeta`), you keep only the inner transactions belonging to the current top-level instruction.
-For this purpose, a index variable (`instruction_index`) is passed as a parameter.
+For this purpose, an index variable (`instruction_index`) is passed as a parameter.
 Essentially, you are matching every top-level instruction with its corresponding `InnerTransactions` object.
 The filtering should only keep **one** `InnerTransactions` object, as every top-level instruction should only have one `InnerTransactions` object.
 3. The `InnerTransactions` object is a just wrapper for the array of inner transactions.
 For every `InnerTransactions` object filtered (which should be **only one**), you actually extract the inner instructions.
 4. You iterate over the array of inner instructions.
 5. You only keep Token Program inner instructions.
 6. You process every Token Program inner instruction found further by calling the `process_token_instruction(...)`.

-Once you have identified all the Token Program instruction, the `proces_token_instruction(...)` function extracts transfer or mint data from these instructions.
-To easily extract data from a Token Program instruction, the Substreams relies on the `substreams-solana-program-instructions` Rust crate, which provide useful helper functions.
+Once you have identified all the Token Program instructions, the `proces_token_instruction(...)` function extracts transfer or mint data from these instructions.
+To easily extract data from a Token Program instruction, the Substreams relies on the `substreams-solana-program-instructions` Rust crate, which provides useful helper functions.

 ```rust
 fn process_token_instruction(